 If I knew my time was limited, how would I treat those closest to me?
 What would I do for them, with them?
 What would I want to say to them?

-We’re never guaranteed tomorrow, and we always know this logically.
+We’re never guaranteed tomorrow.
 I encourage you to remember, especially now, that we are never guaranteed another breath, but my wish is that you remain hopeful for many more.
+Spend some time picturing yourself on your death bed.
+Get to know that version of yourself.
+Consult them often.
+See what they say.

 If all we ever have is now, how can we better embody, appreciate, and live in the now of our current reality?
-What can we do know, so that when we look back on our lives we can say, “I lived a great life.”
+What can we do now, so that when we look back on our lives we can say, “I did my best.”